A Fitting End

 chair behind the screen (no hooks, of course)

-and slowly struggled back into my ordinary
+back into my ordinary

 clothes.
 Only then - with considerable